FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Concrete Applications of

+In this application, we do not have access to the raw HTTP traffic, only to features extracted from it and domain labels.
+Thus, the constraints are \textbf{mathematical constraints} in feature space, for instance:

+\begin{itemize} \item For the Connection family, we have $NonLin$ dependence: computing average value over a number of events. \item For the Bytes family, we need to update the ratio of two values and then update minimum, maximum and average values, thus, we have the combination of $Stat$ and $NonLin$ dependencies. \item For the HTTP Method, we have the same combination of $Stat$ and $NonLin$ dependencies as for Bytes family. \item For the Content family, we need to ensure that the sum of all ratio values equals 1.
+This is a combination of $Lin$ and $NonLin$ dependencies. \item For the Result Code, we also need to ensure that the sum of all fraction values equals to 1.
+Additionally, the number of connections with different codes must sum up to the total number of connections.
+This is a combination of $Lin$ and $NonLin$ dependencies. \end{itemize}

 \myparagraph{Attack algorithm} We assume that we add events to the logs, and never delete or modify existing events.
 For instance, we can insert more connections, as in the malicious connection classifier.
-The attack algorithm follows the framework from Algorithm~\ref{alg:evasion_fw}.
-If the feature of maximum gradient has no dependencies, it is just updated with the gradient value.
-Otherwise, every dependency family has specific representative feature and is updated following one of the specified \updatedep\ functions.
-For example, for the Connection family, the representative feature is \emph{Num\_Conn}, which is updated with the gradient value, and other features in this family are updated by calling the UPDATE\_Stat function.
+The attack algorithm against the malicious domain classifier called the MADE attack follows the framework from Algorithm~\ref{alg:evasion_fw}.
+If the feature of the maximum gradient has no dependencies, it is just updated with the gradient value.
+Otherwise, every dependency family has a specific representative feature and is updated following one of the specified \updatedep\ functions.
+For example, for the Connection family, the representative feature is \emph{Num\_Conn}, which is updated with the gradient value, and other features in this family are updated by calling the \updatestat\ function.
+The detailed algorithm for the \updatedep\ function of the MADE attack is illustrated in Algorithm~\ref{alg:made}.
+The functions for updating dependencies (e.g., \updatestat, \updatelin, \updatenonlin) are the same defined in the \system\ framework and discussed in Section~\ref{sec:dep}.